xspanger3770/ZejfSeis/README.md

 ## Getting started

 To begin your seismology journey, it's recommended that you first review my tutorial on setting up the seismometer itself, which can be found at the following link: [Seismometer tutorial](https://github.com/xspanger3770/ZejfSeis/tree/develop/arduino).
-This guide provides clear and concise instructions for assembling and calibrating the seismometer, ensuring that it's ready to capture accurate seismic data.
+This guide provides instructions for assembling and calibrating the seismometer, ensuring that it's ready to capture accurate seismic data.

 ## Data source